tychosoft/moderncli/FEATURES.md

 Uses openssl libcrypto to generate hash digests.

+## eckey.hpp

+Creation and management of Eliptical Curve key pairs for both public and private keys.

 ## endian.hpp

 Functions to store into and access memory pointer data by endian order.